 If you do not protect your camera from the elements, it could be the death of your camera.

-If you live in Florida, the Phillipines, California, Hawaii, Brazil, or other tropical climates, even a small amount of water that sits in your camera or lens will almost assuredly mold.
+If you live in Florida, the Philippines, California, Hawaii, Brazil, or other tropical climates, even a small amount of water that sits in your camera or lens will almost assuredly mold.

-Without further adieu, I give you Five Inexpensive Ways to Protect Your Camera from Rain…
+Without further adieu, I give you five inexpensive ways to protect your camera from rain.

 Then, when the light is perfect but the weather is not, you can simply slip it over your camera and shoot without worry.

-If you are looking for one of these one-time use rain sleeves, I like this one.
+If you are looking for one of these one-time-use rain sleeves, I like this one:

 #2 Use a Large Plastic Bag or Shower Cap

 If you want to find a cheaper alternative than even the rain sleeve in #1, you can also use a large gallon-size plastic bag as an impromptu rain sleeve in a pinch.

 #3: Use an Umbrella

 If you are shooting portraiture or some other type of photography where you are holding the camera, an umbrella would be impractical.

 Honestly, an umbrella is often better than even a rain sleeve because it keeps the front element on your lens from getting wet.

 Not only is an umbrella a great way to keep the camera dry and protected, but it also is a perfect prop for shooting in the rain.

 #4: Buy an Actual Rain Sleeve from a Lesser-known Company

-Most rain sleeves from name-brand companies such as Think Tank cost around $150, but there are some excellent rain sleeves on the market made by other companies that merit your attention.
+Most rain sleeves from name-brand companies, such as Think Tank, cost around $150, but there are some excellent rain sleeves on the market made by other companies that merit your attention.

 #5: If All Else Fails…

 If you don't have anything to protect your camera and you are worried that the rain may cause damage to it, shoot in short bursts and keep it in the bag between shots.

-Then, after your shoot, put the camera and lens in a large plastic bag with a cilica gel (those little packets that come in things and say “DO NOT EAT” on them) or else put some uncooked rice in the bag.
+Then, after your shoot, put the camera and lens in a large plastic bag with a silica gel (those little packets that come in things and say “DO NOT EAT” on them) or else put some uncooked rice in the bag.